iann0036/tf-cfn-provider/docs/providers/azurerm/KeyVault.md

 `KeyPermissions` - (Required) List of key permissions, must be one or more from the following: `backup`, `create`, `decrypt`, `delete`, `encrypt`, `get`, `import`, `list`, `purge`, `recover`, `restore`, `sign`, `unwrapKey`, `update`, `verify` and `wrapKey`.

 `SecretPermissions` - (Required) List of secret permissions, must be one or more from the following: `backup`, `delete`, `get`, `list`, `purge`, `recover`, `restore` and `set`.

+### NetworkAcls Properties

+`Bypass` - (Required) Specifies which traffic can bypass the network rules.
+Possible values are `AzureServices` and `None`.

+`DefaultAction` - (Required) The Default Action to use when no rules match from `IpRules` / `VirtualNetworkSubnetIds`.
+Possible values are `Allow` and `Deny`.

+`IpRules` - (Optional) One or more IP Addresses, or CIDR Blocks which should be able to access thie Key Vault.

+`VirtualNetworkSubnetIds` - (Optional) One or more Subnet ID's which should be able to access this Key Vault.

 ### Sku Properties